AnyLog-co/documentation/examples/Secure Network.md

 * No existing permissions and assignment policies.
 * No existing keys assigned to nodes and users.

-Use the following commands to set up each operator node:
+Use the following commands to configure each operator node:
 <pre>
 set authentication off
 master_node = 10.0.0.25:2048        # Replace with the proper address
 </pre>

-Use the following commands to set up the master node:
+Use the following commands to configure the master node:
 <pre>
 set authentication off
 connect dbms sqlite !db_user !db_port blockchain